MegaMech/DecompTools-vscode-extension/README.md

 Generates M2C code in a nearby panel while you decomp.
 This way, you always have access to the original M2C!
 It tracks your scope, no need for any terminal commands.

 [wip]
-Displays a filtered tree view of small non-matching funcs.
+Displays a filtered tree view of non-matching funcs of byte size.
 This helps devs decomp the small functions first.
 In the future, this could contain many filters.

 ## Usage
 Install the extension.
 (I haven't gotten that far yet)